 POWER & FEEL

 Power comes from linear and torsional stiffness and our unique lay-up methods were developed to create the maximum power to weight output, i.e. stiffness, required at each level, enhanced by using the best materials and manufacturing processes.

 Performance is not just power, it is perhaps even more so touch and feel, i.e. when the ball and stick come together how does that connection feel through your hands.

-We make the touch and feel you get on the ball a variable feature of all Gryphon sticks.
-Across our Tour and Taboo models (our international level performance sticks) the potential power will be much closer by comparison than the feel, which will vary greatly.
-This means you do not have to worry about power, all Tour and Taboo models will give you that capability, but instead consider how that power will feel in your hands.
+We make the touch you get on the ball a variable feature of all Gryphon sticks.
+Across our TOUR and TABOO Stick Series, the potential power will be much closer by comparison than the feel, which will vary greatly.
+This means you do not have to worry about power, the TOUR and TABOO Stick Series will give you that capability, but instead consider how that power will feel.